-- Explain the importance of following protocol - Explain the effect following protocol has on the community and the bereaved. - Describe the reason for dress codes - Describe a good dress code for a funeral home - Describe good wardrobe maintenance - Tie several different types of tie knots - Describe some grooming "cautions" for the Funeral Director - List some rules to follow while assisting on a funeral service - Explain the manner in which a Funeral Director should fulfill their duties - List the "rules" to be followed while driving in a cemetery - Explain the significance of funeral service vehicles - Explain why you should wash a funeral fleet inside and out - Describe how to complete a "family pickup" - List some definite "no's" while driving funeral home vehicles tasks in the day-to-day operation of a funeral home (first call to postservice follow-up) in the most ethical and professional manner possible
+- Explain the importance of following protocol - Explain the effect following protocol has on the community and the bereaved. - Describe the reason for dress codes - Describe a good dress code for a funeral home - Describe good wardrobe maintenance - Tie several different types of tie knots - Describe some grooming "cautions" for the Funeral Director - List some rules to follow while assisting on a funeral service - Explain the manner in which a Funeral Director should fulfill their duties - 2.
+Describe the procedure used in a funeral procession - List the "rules" to be followed while driving in a cemetery - Explain the significance of funeral service vehicles - Explain why you should wash a funeral fleet inside and out - Describe how to complete a "family pickup" - List some definite "no's" while driving funeral home vehicles tasks in the day-to-day operations of a funeral home (first call to post service follow-up) in the most ethical and professional manner possible

-В3 Identify and describe the basic abilities required to complete the basic Competency:
+Competency: B3 Identify and describe the basic abilities required to complete the basic